-A testimony to how these founding principles still guide Campbell University today is the establishment of its School of Osteopathic Medicine.
-When Campbell University’s medical school enrolled its first class of students in August 2013, it was the first one to open in North Carolina in 35 years.
-It emphasizes preparing primary care physicians to practice in underserved and rural areas.
+A testimony to how these founding principles still guide Campbell University today is the establishment of its School of Engineering.
+When Campbell University’s engineering school enrolled its first class of students in August 2016, it did so with a unique, hands-on approach with a focus on exemplary teaching and mentoring.
+It emphasizes preparing tomorrow’s diverse community of industry leaders through meaningful service and Christian principles.

 The School of Engineering is the ninth school at Campbell University.
-The others are the College of Arts & Sciences, the Norman Adrian Wiggins School of Law (1976), the Lundy-Fetterman School of Business (1983), the School of Education (1985), the College of Pharmacy & Health Sciences (1986), and the Divinity School (1996), the Jerry M. Wallace School of Osteopathic Medicine (2013), and the Catherine W. Wood School of Nursing (2016).
+The others are the College of Arts & Sciences, the Norman Adrian Wiggins School of Law (1976), the Lundy-Fetterman School of Business (1983), the School of Education (1985), the College of Pharmacy & Health Sciences (1986), the Divinity School (1996), the Jerry M. Wallace School of Osteopathic Medicine (2013), and the Catherine W. Wood School of Nursing (2016).

-In addition to its main campus in Buies Creek, Campbell University has extended campuses in the Research Triangle Park, Camp Lejeune, Fort Bragg/Pope Air Force Base, and Raleigh, where the law school relocated to in 2009.
+In addition to its main campus in Buies Creek, Campbell University has extended campuses in Camp Lejeune, Fort Bragg/Pope Air Force Base, and Raleigh, where the law school relocated to in 2009.
 Since 1979, Campbell has also partnered with Tunku Abdul Rahman College in Kuala Lumpur, Malaysia, to offer a Bachelor of Science degree.